 01618830666

 Japanese Knotweed is an invasive plant species that has become a global problem.
-This article explores the history of Japanese Knotweed and how it has spread around the world.

 The History of Japanese Knotweed: